AlexStrNik/OpenLava/Docs/packages.md

 ### Example

 See [`Examples/LavaPhoenixExample`](../Examples/LavaPhoenixExample) for a minimal Flutter app that demonstrates real-time playback of a Lava animation using `LavaView` and `LavaController`.

+## LavaWeb

+[`LavaWeb`](../Packages/LavaWeb) is a WebGL-based renderer for Lava animations, providing smooth GPU-accelerated playback directly in the browser.
+It features:

+- Efficient WebGL rendering with custom shader pipelines
+- Asynchronous asset loading and animation control via `LavaRenderer`
+- Full browser compatibility with no third-party plugins
+- Real-time performance optimized for low CPU usage
+- Tile atlas and manifest parsing entirely in JavaScript or TypeScript

+### Example

+See [`Examples/LavaWebExample`](../Examples/LavaWebExample) for a minimal React app that demonstrates real-time playback of a Lava animation using `LavaRenderer`.

 ## 🧪 Planned Packages